tiredvekster/LightAntiCheat/F-A-Q.md

 ## Which plugins are compatible with the anticheat?
 If a plugin modifies players' movement, fall damage, block interaction or combat, this can lead to false potisives.<br>
-However, GSit, mcMMO, VeinMiner, AureliumSkills and ExecutableItems are tested for compatibility.
+However, ViaVersion, Geyser, GSit, mcMMO, VeinMiner, AureliumSkills, ExecutableItems and EnchantsSquared are tested for compatibility.

 ## Is there an AntiXray check?
 No, I recommend using Paper's anti-xray.
 This looks like the best option right now.<br>